Understanding mortgage-backed securities

 From basic pass-through securities to more complex CMO bonds, MBS investors can choose to approximate potential maturities and cash flow schedules to better fit their individual investment objectives.

-Mortgage-backed securities offer competitive returns, but with less predictability of interest and principal payments.
+Mortgage-backed securities offer competitive returns, but with less predictability of interest and principal payments than other types of fixed income securities.
 Interest income is paid monthly on the outstanding principal value.
 While the coupon rate is set at the time of issuance, monthly payments, which include interest and principal, may vary.
 MBS may be suitable for investors with a flexible time horizon.

 MBS generally do not return principal in one lump sum on the maturity date.
 Principal is returned periodically, potentially allowing an investor to reinvest it prior to maturity.
 These securities mature when the last payment of interest and principal is paid to investors.